josep-reyero/hons-project/README.md

 ## Objective

 The aim of this project is to build a fast and relaible solver capable of solving linear feasibility (and more genrally, LP) problems.
 Further details are given in the final report on this project.
+See solving-lp-problems-fast-and-reliably.pdf

 ## Approach